BruceSteers/pkAppMan/README.md

 # pkAppMan
 gambas application for managing pkexec policys

-This is a utility for managing pkexec allowed apps. pkexec being the new alternative to GKSU
+This is a utility for managing pkexec allowed apps. <br>
+pkexec being the new alternative to GKSU<br>
-Allowing apps to run as root without a terminal.
+Allowing apps to run as root without a terminal.<p>

 written in gambas basic<p>